ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   List all files and file counts collected from the relevant search paths specified by the `:paths` entries of your YAML config file.
-The `files:assembly` task will only be available if assembly support is enabled in the `:release_build` section of your configuration file.
+The `files:assembly` task will only be available if assembly support is enabled in the `:release_build` or `:test_build` sections of your configuration file.

-* `ceedling options:*`:

-  Load and merge configuration settings into the main project configuration.
-Each task is named after a `*.yml` file found in the configured options directory.
-See documentation for the configuration setting `:project` ↳ `:options_paths` and for options files in advanced topics.

 * `ceedling test:all`:

-  Run all unit tests (rebuilding anything that's changed along the way).
+  Run all unit tests.

-* `ceedling test:build_only`:

-  Build all unit tests, object files and executable but not run them.

 * `ceedling test:*`: